Nikkei225Futures/seG5-publicAPI/node-slate/source/includes/main.md

    "id": "4",
    "result": {
       "status": "error",
-      "reason": "You don't have permission to create admin account. adminPassword is wrong."
+      "reason": "You don't have permission to create admin account. admin_password is wrong."
    }
 }
 ```